OpenITI/2021IslamicateWorldCourse/README.md

 $ git push origin main
 ```

-10. If you want to publish your changes to the public website: push your changes to the `gh-pages` branch, from which the website is served:
+10. If you want to publish your changes to the public website: push your changes to the `gh-pages` branch, from which the website is served.
+This can be done using a shell script in Git Bash:

-`$  git subtree push --prefix _book origin gh-pages`
+`$  ./update_website.sh`

-NB: for an explanation of this command, see https://dev.to/letsbsocial1/deploying-to-gh-pages-with-git-subtree
+NB: The shell script will run this command: `git subtree push --prefix _book origin gh-pages`.
+For an explanation of this command, see https://dev.to/letsbsocial1/deploying-to-gh-pages-with-git-subtree

 11. Your changes will be reflected on the live web page (this may take a couple of minutes): https://openiti.github.io/2021IslamicateWorldCourse/